 As shown in the table, the greater separation distances received the greater response.
-Over 42 percent of respondents selected the 100-foot distance.
-Only 15 percent supported the recommendation of the Plan Commission and working group for a separation minimum of 50 feet.
+Over 41 percent of respondents selected the 100-foot distance.
+Only 14.3 percent supported the recommendation of the Plan Commission and working group for a separation minimum of 50 feet.

 Regarding Table 10, an answer of "other" prompted the respondent to give some indication of what they felt was an appropriate separation.
-Of the 128 "other" responses, a total of 93 (12.8 percent) said either "leave the code the way it is," "no towers at all above 100 feet," or some variation thereupon.
-A further nine (9) respondents provided a greater separation than 100 feet.
-Only one comment said that it should be left to developers to determine the proper distance between towers, and that respondent indicated in the beginning of the survey that they are, themselves, a developer.
+Of the 128 "other" responses, a total of 95 said either "leave the code the way it is," "no towers at all above 100 feet," or some variation thereupon.
+A further 11 respondents asked for a greater separation than 100 feet.
+Only two comments said that it should be left to developers to determine the proper distance between towers.
+Another commenter pointed to visual impact being more a function of design than mass.

 The next question discussed the 100-foot base height in the existing code, its history and reasoning, and asked for input on whether the respondent felt that height was too high, too short, or just right.
 The responses to that question are summarized in Table 11.
-When asked the question, 55 percent of respondents felt the 100 foot pedestal height was justified.
+When asked the question, 53 percent of respondents felt the 100 foot pedestal height was justified.
 More responses were received for that answer than all the others combined.
 The second most common answer was to lower the height.
 Once again, the respondents were provided the opportunity to give a specific answer in the "other" field.
 These answers closely corresponded to the "other" answers given to the tower separation question.